ImperiumAeternum/LearningAVX/README.md

 Previously created separate functions, each of which providing only 1 arithmetic operations kept for comparison only purposes.
 They use both aligned and unaligned vectors with AVX aligned/unaligned load & store respectively.

-Measumerments taken using std::chrono::steady_clock shows that created AVX2 functions speeds up arithmetic operations about 6-7X times.
+Measurements taken using std::chrono::steady_clock shows that created AVX2 functions speeds up arithmetic operations about 6-7X times.
 Let's take on example with 2 vectors consisting of 1 millions elements each.

     _AVX_compute_int32_vectors(vec1, vec2, &AVX::add, &Arithmetic::add);
     //5087 microseconds